ChanchalKumarMaji/AI-for-Medicine-Specialization-deeplearning.ai/README.md

-# AI for Medical Diagnosis
+# AI for Medicine Specialization